 You must receive your Bingo Event permit before advertising or holding the event.

-Do not complete this application if applying for a Charitable Gaming, Instant or Sealed Games, Raffle or Texas Hold’Em Tournament permit.
-Applications for these types of events are available at Forms.
+Do not apply for a Bingo Permit if you are applying for a Charitable Gaming, Instant or Sealed Games, Raffle or Texas Hold’Em Tournament permit.

 Limitations on Bingo Events

 - Bingo events are limited to six hours.
 Games may not begin before 12:00 p.m. and must end by 1:00 a.m.

 - No games are to be conducted in any room or area where alcoholic beverages are sold or served during the progress of the game.